matsui528/faiss_tips/README.md

 ```

 ## Hamming distance table
-Give two sets of binary vectors, pairwise hamming distances can be computed as follows.
+Given two sets of binary vectors, pairwise hamming distances can be computed as follows.

 The code is from [https://github.com/facebookresearch/faiss/issues/740#issuecomment-470959391](https://github.com/facebookresearch/faiss/issues/740#issuecomment-470959391)